DiegoGLins/Nikkel/README.md

 # Nikkel

-Este é um projeto de uma aplicação de gerenciamento de gastos realizados: Codaí
+Este é a aplicação Nikel do projeto Codaí.

-This is a project for an expense management application: Codaí
+This is the Nikel application of the Codaí project.